Kamend1/equity-optimizer-app/README.md

 This project is deployed to Heroku and is available for testing at the following address: [Equity Optimizer App on Heroku](https://equityoptimizerapp-9972d7f8e60a.herokuapp.com/).
 It comes preloaded with over 400 stock tickers for immediate use.

+**Note**: Due to the limitations of lower-tier Heroku plans (specifically regarding RAM), simulations should currently be run with no more than **1500 simulation runs** to ensure optimal performance.
+**Note**: YFinance at the moment recognizes the Heroku Deployment as a commercial product and limits daily data, which obstructs stock price updates.
+Data is updated until including December 10th.

 ---

 ## About

 The **Equity Optimizer App** is designed to help users analyze and optimize their stock portfolios.
 The application provides a range of features to track stock performance and evaluate investment strategies.

-**Note**: Due to the limitations of lower-tier Heroku plans (specifically regarding RAM), simulations should currently be run with no more than **1500 simulation runs** to ensure optimal performance.

 ---

 ## Features

 - **User Authentication and Profile Management**
-- **Portfolio Management**: Add and manage stocks in a portfolio.
+- **Portfolio Management**: Add and manage stocks in a portfolio via maintaining favorite lists and running simulations.
 - **Stock Details and Metrics**: View detailed stock performance metrics.
-- **Simulation Reports**: Generate and analyze reports for investment strategies.
+- **Simulation Reports**: Apply real-live Harry Markowitz efficient frontier simulation via Monte Carlos simulations with up to 50 stocks and up to 20 000 runs.
+Generate and analyze reports for investment strategies.
 - **Responsive Design**: Accessible on all devices.
-- **API Integration**: Includes robust API features for advanced integrations and data access:
+- **API Integration**: Includes API features for advanced integrations and data access:
   - [Production API Documentation](https://equityoptimizerapp-9972d7f8e60a.herokuapp.com/api/docs)
   - [Local API Documentation](http://127.0.0.1:8000/api/docs/)
 - **Asynchronous Email Notifications**: A welcome email is sent asynchronously to new users upon registration using Django signals.